ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 This gets the response headers from the `api/v1/whoami` endpoint and it extracts the a cookie `ix.session` key value.

-In your terminal, use the above script to set a GSRS session key.
+In your terminal, use the above script to temporarily set a GSRS session key.
 ```
 export SESSION_KEY=$(bash extract_session_key.sh)